Photo by Barb Dinning

 - To protect and maintain marine biodiversity, ecological representation and special natural features.

 - To contribute to the conservation and protection of fishery resources and their habitats.

 - To maintain and facilitate opportunities for tourism and recreation.

 - To contribute to social, community and economic certainty and stability.

 - To conserve and protect traditional use, cultural heritage and archaeological resources.

 - To provide opportunities for scientific research, education and awareness

-Together with the goals and objectives, the suite of 16 guiding principles, identified in the Canada-B.C.
-MPA network Strategy, will help to guide site selection and shape the network planning process.
+The suite of 16 guiding principles, identified in the Canada-B.C.
+MPA network Strategy, will guide site selection and shape the network planning process.

 ECOLOGICAL NETWORK DESIGN PRINCIPLES